FaceScape: 3D Facial Dataset and Benchmark for Single-View 3D Face Reconstruction: Experiments

 \subsection{Evaluation of 3D Model Prediction}

-The predicted riggable 3D faces are shown in Figure~\ref{fig:results}.
-To show riggable feature of the recovered facial model, we rig the model to 5 specific expressions.
-We can see the results of rigged models contain the photo-realistic detailed wrinkles, which cannot be recovered by previous methods.
-The point-to-plane reconstruction error is computed between our model and the ground-truth shape.
-The mean error is reported in Table~\ref{tab:recon_error}.
-More results and the generated animations are shown in the supplementary material.
+We show the predicted riggable 3D faces in Figure~\ref{fig:results}, including a predicted 3D face at the source expression and rigged 3D faces at 5 expressions other than the source expression.
+We can see that the predicted models contain photo-realistic detailed wrinkles, which deform as the expression changes.
+These are the dynamic details learned from the FaceScape dataset and can be synthesized from a single input image.
+More rendered results including challenging cases, failure cases, and animations are shown in the supplementary material.